ItWorksOnKumaransMachine/IDKSQL/README.md

 ## What is Ledger?

 AI experiments leave a trail — configurations, training runs, loss curves, checkpoints, datasets.
-That trail almost always ends up in a mess of flat files, disconnected logs, and half-remembered scripts.
+That trail almost always ends up as a mess of flat files, disconnected logs, and half-remembered scripts.

 **Ledger is the structured layer between your experiments and amnesia.**